linux-cultist/venv-selector.nvim/README.md

   config = function()

       -- This function gets called by the plugin when a new result from fd is received -- You can change the filename displayed here to what you like.
-Here in the example we remove the /bin/python part. local function remove_last_part(filename)
+      -- Here in the example for linux/mac we replace the home directory with '~' and remove the /bin/python part. local function shorter_name(filename)
-        return filename:gsub("/bin/python", "")
+         return filename:gsub(os.getenv("HOME"), "~"):gsub("/bin/python", "")
       end